erikhaugsby/swc/docs/intro.md

     The information on this page is accurate for phones that are up-to-date as of September, 2024.
 Depending on your phone and software version, the specific steps might differ to what is shown here.

-??? note "Read this before you start"
+!!! note "Read this before you start"

-    Is YouTube already installed on your phone?
-Some phones have the YouTube installed by default.
-Here's how to check if you already have the app:
+    Some phones have the YouTube app installed by default.
+    Here's how to check if your phone already has the YouTube app installed:

     === "Android"